 “Businesses don’t call their projects ‘Digital Transformation Initiatives’.
 There needs to be more effort put into translating Digital Transformation messages into stories the audience will care about.”

+If you aren’t happy with your answers, good.
 Take the time and do the market and brand research you need, and have the conversations to get your story back on track.
 Don’t be afraid to revamp your proposition, to focus on a piece of the puzzle.
 Make your story more interesting and relevant.

 Subscribe to TMP communications